Anthonypaige/investnurenergy/src/content/post/electrical-panel-upgrades-a-keystone-of-the-inflation-reduction-act.md

 This credit opens doors for future planning.
 If you're considering adding an EV Charger down the line, it's wise to have an extra dedicated circuit installed now.
 Similarly, if you're thinking about transitioning to more electric options like a heat pump or heat pump water heater, you can plan those upgrades as well.

 The absence of a cap on this credit means you can think big and plan for the future without worrying about hitting a financial ceiling.
 It's an opportunity to align your home with your long-term energy goals, making strategic decisions that not only save money now but also set you up for a more energy-efficient and sustainable future.
-For more information on the Residential Clean Energy Credit check out [Home Clean Energy Credit](https://www.investinyourenergy.com/home-clean-energy-credit).
+For more information on the Residential Clean Energy Credit check out [Home Clean Energy Credit](https://www.investinyourenergy.com/clean-energy/home-clean-energy-credit).

-### **The Electrification Rebate Act: A Major Step Towards Energy Efficiency**
+### **High Efficiency Electric Home Rebate Act**

-The Electrification Rebate Act, formerly known as the High Efficiency Electric Home Rebate Act (HEEHRA), is a significant stride towards energy efficiency in the United States.
+The [Electrification Rebate Act](https://investinyourenergy.com/what-is-the-high-efficiency-electric-home-rebate-act) also known as the High Efficiency Electric Home Rebate Act (HEEHRA), is a significant stride towards energy efficiency in the United States.
 One of the key provisions of this Act is the financial incentive for electrical panel upgrades.

 Eligible homes can use the high-efficiency tax credit for panel upgrades and wiring.
 Low-income households can take advantage of a $4,000 rebate for electrical panels and $2,500 for wiring (or half that for moderate-income households).